DouglasMacKrell/namegnome/README.md

 - **Fanart.tv**: High-quality poster artwork for movies (by TMDB ID).
 Requires a free API key (see [Fanart.tv API](https://fanart.tv/api-docs/)).
 Artwork is downloaded and cached locally when the `--artwork` flag is used.
+- **AniList**: Anime metadata with absolute episode numbering support.
+Uses AniList's GraphQL API which does not require authentication.

 ## OMDb API Key Setup